smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 ### Submission process

-Submit each document (in pdf format) by 11:59pm on the due date.
+Submit each document (in markdown or pdf format) by 11:59pm on the due date.

 ### Marking criteria {#marking}

-Each stage of your portfolio is worth 15% of your total mark, and will be assessed entirely based on the submitted (pdf) document.
+Each stage of your portfolio is worth 15% of your total mark, and will be assessed entirely based on the submitted document.
 The marking criteria (based on the [course learning outcomes]({% link 02-outline.md %})) are:

 - demonstration of the **fundamental concepts in music computing** covered in the